-Micro Frontends Transforming Web Development
+Micro Frontends: Transforming Web Development

 Micro frontends represent a modern approach to web development, where the front-end monolith is broken down into smaller, more manageable pieces.
 Each piece, or micro frontend, is an independent application responsible for a specific feature or section of the overall user interface.